Skip to content

 Important

-Multiplying probabilities quickly produces extremely small numbers.
-For example, if we observe \(100\) independent events each with probability \(0.01\), then the joint probability \(p(x_{1:100})\) is: $$ (0.01)^{100} = 10^{-200}, $$ which is essentially zero in floating-point arithmetic.
+From the infamous vanishing gradient problem, recall that multiplying probabilities quickly produces extremely small numbers.
+For example, if we observe \(100\) independent events each with probability \(0.01\), then the joint probability \(p(x_{1:100})\) is \((0.01)^{100} = 10^{-200}\), which is essentially zero in floating-point arithmetic.
 This causes numerical underflow and also leads to very small gradients when optimizing likelihoods directly.
 Taking the logarithm fixes this problem: $$ \log (0.01^{100}) = 100 \log(0.01) \approx -460.5, $$ which is a normal-sized number.
 This is why deep learning almost always optimizes log-likelihood instead of likelihood: products become sums, computations stay stable, and gradients remain usable.

 Entropy